-This project is supported by generous grants from The Andy Warhol Foundation for the Visual Arts and the Diane & Bruce Halle Foundation.
-Additional funding provided by Entravision Communications Corporation, AltaMed Health Services Corporation, the Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission, Furthermore: a program of the J. M. Kaplan Fund, and the Pasadena Art Alliance.
+This project is supported by a generous grant from The Andy Warhol Foundation for the Visual Arts.
+Additional funding provided by Entravision Communications Corporation, the Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission, Furthermore: a program of the J. M. Kaplan Fund, and the Pasadena Art Alliance.